techseya/Offloader/README.md

 **_Load webview url in offline mode_**
 ## Need minSDK of 22 for working properly

-## This library is still under development and we are happy to hear about any improvement suggession
+## This library is still under development and we are happy to hear about any improvement or suggession
-### Note : This version currently doesn't support prompt connection drops and will be upgraded as future releases
+### Note : This version currently doesn't support prompt connection drops and will be upgraded as a future release

  ### Setup